Our mission is to provide quality benefits and services to meet the needs of our clients. Learn More

 The NJDPB presents employer training for Certifying Officers and other personnel responsible for the administration of pensions and benefits at employing locations.
 All training is designed to include recent changes to administrative rules, State and federal laws.

-The Division of Pensions & Benefits’ seminars and webinars help members of the PERS, TPAF, PFRS, or DCRP understand their benefits on a variety of topics – in addition to planning for retirement.
-Seminars are live classroom sessions provided at locations across the State.
-Webinars are live, interactive web presentations hosted by GoToMeeting.
-Both seminars and webinars conclude with a brief Q&A period.
+The Division of Pensions & Benefits offers a schedule of webinars to help members of the PERS, TPAF, PFRS, or DCRP understand their benefits on a variety of topics – in addition to planning for retirement.
+These webinars are live, interactive web presentations hosted by GoToMeeting that conclude with a brief Q&A period.

 For inclement weather cancellations, call 609-292-6649.